erebos12/made/README.md

 ### Automated tests

 Since we can setup our entire microservice environment locally, we can also execute tests against this environment, in best case automated tests.
 The tests are managed in a separate gitsubmodule which also includes a Dockerfile.
-So its treated a normal microservice/app.
+So its treated as ordinary microservice/app.

 In this microservice we manage the tests which you can write in any language and with any framework you want.
 We have used  [behave](https://behave.readthedocs.io/en/latest/) (BDD tests) and for automated UI tests we used [Cypress](https://www.cypress.io/).
 But feel free use whatever you like!